MeridianMERIDIAN

 finetype profile -f data.csv

-finetype profile -f data.csv --validate
+finetype profile -f data.csv -o json-schema > schema.json

-finetype check
+finetype mcp

 # Show taxonomy (filter by domain, category, priority)